MaxAC273/DS5500_Capstone_Sentiment_Analysis/README.md

 4. **LDA_DistilBERT_functions.py**: This Python script contains reusable functions for preprocessing text data, performing LDA topic modeling, and conducting sentiment analysis using DistilBERT.
 It provides modularized code that can be imported and used in the notebooks or other scripts for analysis.

+5. **data_preprocessing_cleaned.py**: This Python script contains resusable functions for cleaning and preprocessing text data.
+It provides modularized code that can be imported and used in the notebooks or other scripts for analysis.

+6. **twitter_data.csv**: This dataset was sourced from Kaggle, encompassing a collection of 415,000 tweets spanning from July 1, 2022, to August 28, 2022, centered around the overturn of Roe v.
+Wade.
+Stored in a .csvformat, the dataset is approximately 243 MB in size, structured into 20 columns across 415,373 rows.
+Each row represents an individual tweet, with columns detailing both user-specific information (such as follower count, user ID, location, etc.) and tweet-specific data (including hashtags, posting date, number of retweets, and more).
+Source: https://www.kaggle.com/datasets/bwandowando/-roe-v-wade-twitter-dataset/data

-5. **twitier.csv**: This CSV file contains the Twitter data scraped after June 2022, focusing on discussions related to abortion.
+7. **twitier.csv**: This CSV file contains the Twitter data scraped after June 2022, focusing on discussions related to abortion.
 Please note that this dataset is used for sentiment analysis in this project.

 ### How to Use